alizsoos/aliz-archive-project/README.md

 <img src="https://github.com/alizsoos/aliz-archive-project/blob/master/Documentation/img/cosmicpaper_5_cover.jpg">
 <img src="https://github.com/alizsoos/aliz-archive-project/blob/master/Documentation/img/cosmicpaper_6_cover.jpg">
 There is a quote about a dream that is illustrated.
-There are different typed of flowers, some butterflies that are interacting with the flowers and a man, standing in the middle of a big white flower.
+There are different types of flowers, some butterflies that are interacting with the flowers and a man, standing in the middle of a big white flower.
 There are many different colours used, mainly shades of red, and blue, with an all black background.

 <img src="https://github.com/alizsoos/aliz-archive-project/blob/master/Documentation/img/cosmicpaper_9_cover.jpg">
 There is dotted texture throughout the whole cover, with different shades of turquoise and white text.